 .txt

-file or in a Password manager tool (KeePassXC) the token: this is your password!
+file or in a Password manager tool (for example KeePassXC) your token: this is your password to publish codes!
 It should look like something like this:

 ghp_***************************************